How a great proposition died of Niche Fear

 I want to tell you a cautionary tale of a malignant virus that is a blight on our community.
 Something so virulent that once it takes holds, it’s almost impossible to save yourself from its ravages.

-Our story starts way back at the end of 2017.
+Our story starts a few years ago.
 I met a young company in the MedTech space.
-They had the simplest and purist of propositions.
+It was the second one I’d met with an almost identical and pure of proposition.

 “Private accident and emergency.”